Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Campaigners

-This group are goal oriented people who are trying to do something to make a change, passionate about the issue that matter two them.
+This group are goal-oriented people trying to do something to make a change, passionate about the issue that matters to them.

 ## Website Goals